Knotting Minimal Sets: Examples and computations

 \section{Examples and computations}

 We illustrate the computation of the knot group for minimal sets with a few basic examples, concentrating on the inductive step, the computation of the group and homomorphism $\pi_1(E_i)\to \pi_1(E_{i+1})$.
-For simplicity we describe in detail the case where (without loss of generality) $i=1$ and the solid surface $S_1$ is unknotted; the general case is similar, though more complex in practice.
-For the cases we need in the later sections for the main theorems, this simpler case will suffice.
+For simplicity we describe in detail the case where (without loss of generality) $i=1$ and the handlebody $S_1$ is unknotted; the general case is similar, though more complex in practice.
+For the cases we need in the later sections for the main theorems, analogues of these examples will suffice.

 To compute such an example of $\pi_1(E_2)$ we follow an analogue of the Wirtinger presentation of the group of a (classical) knot, which proceeds in terms of the arcs and crossings of a knot diagram representing it.
 (See any standard text on knot theory, for example, Lickorish \cite{Lick} chapter 11.)